kafkaesque-io/pulsar-beam/README.md

 3. PulsarUrl -> a fully qualified pulsar or pulsar+ssl URL is required

 ### Webhook registration
-Webhook registration is done via REST API backed by MongoDB.
+Webhook registration is done via REST API backed by configurable database, such as MongoDB, in momery cache, and Pulsar topic.
+Yes, we can use a compacted Pulsar Topic as a database table to perform CRUD.
+The configuration parameter is `"PbDbType": "inmemory",` in the `pulsar_beam.json` file or the env variable `PbDbType`.

 TODO: add REST API document.